node-red/node-red.github.io/_posts/2020-07-01-release-plans.md

 target dates too far in advance and at some point we would decide we have 'enough' new content to warrant publishing a new release.

-Prior to the 1.0 release, we would also, on occassion, make a change that shouldn't be made in a minor-version number release.
+Prior to the 1.0 release, we would also, on occasion, make a change that shouldn't be made in a minor-version number release.
 For example, dropping support for older versions of Node.
 You can just about get away with that when you are a 0.x versioned project, but now we are a 1.x versioned project, we need to take more care.